-From 1 September 2017, if your project involves the use of animals overseas you must submit a signed statement (uploaded as a Letter of Support to the Je-S application) from both UK and overseas PIs that:
+From 1 September 2017, if your project involves the use of animals overseas you must submit a signed statement (uploaded as a Letter of Support to the Je-S application) from both UK PI and overseas Co-'I that:

-- they will adhere to all relevant national and local regulatory systems in the UKand overseas - they will follow the guidelines laid out in the NC3Rs 'Responsibility in the use of animals in bioscience research' document (www.nc3rs.org.uk/responsibility-useanimals-bioscience-research) and ensure that work is carried out to UK standards - before initiation of the proposed research work, appropriate approvals from

-Institutional and/or central animal ethics committees will be obtained for experimental protocols to be adopted in their projects.
+- they will adhere to all relevant national and local regulatory systems in the UKand overseas - they will follow the guidelines laid out in the NC3Rs 'Responsibility in the use of animals in bioscience research' document and ensure that work is carried out to UK standards - before initiation of the proposed research work, appropriate approvals from Institutional and/or central animal ethics committees will be obtained for experimental protocols to be adopted in their projects.
 Successful proposals may be expected to provide copies of these permissions before funding is released.